imarcaos/Curso-Desenvolvimento-Web/README.md

    - C315 - File includes with require & include
    - C316 - Practical example including scripts
    - C317 - Be careful with the scripts path include
+   - C318 - Introduce to Sections
+   - C319 - Detailing exercise with sessions